 If the sale of your takeaway business is sensitive, prospective buyers demonstrating a genuine interest in your takeout will be bound by a Non-Disclosure Agreement (NDA).
 By advertising your business for sale confidentially, employee interests can be protected and the release of information to competitors can be controlled.

 The Selling My Business team will conduct due diligence to help verify genuine buyers and protect your business against unexpected liabilities.
 By ensuring that expectations are clear and both parties are in mutual agreement, future disagreements can be prevented which could otherwise disrupt the sale of your takeaway.
-If you are interested in selling your takeaway, the Selling My Business team can offer a free consultation and valuation to help create a roadmap leading to the successful sale of your business.
+If you are interested in selling your takeaway, the Selling My Business team can offer a consultation and valuation to help create a roadmap leading to the successful sale of your business.

 "After 26 successful years of trading, I aspired to secure a buyer for my takeout business ahead of my retirement.
 The Selling My Business team crafted a timeline that worked around me, sourcing a suitable buyer, and completing the sale with time to spare. "